-On initiative of the American Minister of Foreign Affairs George C. Marshal began, in 1947, the “European Recovery Program” or simply “Marshal Plan” to “combat hunger, poverty, despair and chaos.
+On the initiative of the American Minister of Foreign Affairs George C. Marshal began, in 1947, the “European Recovery Program” or simply “Marshal Plan” to “combat hunger, poverty, despair, and chaos.
 The European states in need received large quantities of food, raw material, machines and also money, so that the economy could recover.
 In turn, 18 free countries grouped together in the “Organization for European Economic Corporation”, and from this 1960 the “Organization for Economic Cooperation and Development” (OECD) emerged.
 The Marshall Plan helped a great deal to get Western Germany back on her feet.

 “Trizonesia” and currency reform

 Finally, the Americans suggested uniting the zones of occupation economically, aiming at a federal state.
 At the beginning of the year, Americans and British united their zones of occupation into to the Bizone.

 The chairman of the economic administration in the Bizone was Ludwig Erhard, he accomplished the currency reform.
 It was a condition for recovering the economy, and the later “Wirtschaftswunder”, the economic miracle of the 50s.

 In 1948, all three western zones united, so the Trizone came into being.
 In those days, the Rhinelanders sang a carnival song that went “We are the inhabitants of Trizonesia”.

 “An Iron Curtain has swept across the continent” Winston Churchill